 The Indian rupee fell versus the UAE dirham and the US dollar amidst uncertainty surrounding the Indian currency, and could cross 20 against the dirham again in the coming months due to concerns about funds outflow and economic slowdown concerns, analysts said.

-The Indian rupee opened flat at 71.56 per dollar on Thursday versus previous close 71.55.
-Against the UAE dirham, the rupee was trading at 19.52 at 9:40am (UAE time), according to XE.com.
+The rupee opened on a weak note and fell 17 paise to 71.71 against the dollar in early trade on Thursday amid foreign fund outflows and cautious opening in domestic equities.
+Against the UAE dirham, the rupee was trading at 19.52 at 9:40 am (UAE time), according to XE.com.

-It has lost 4.4 per cent in the last four months, making it the worst performer in Asia.
-The rupee hit all-time low of 20.24 on October 10, 2018.
+It has lost 4.4 percent in the last four months, making it the worst performer in Asia.
+The rupee hit an all-time low of 20.24 on October 10, 2018.
 Ahead of elections in India, the rupee had strengthened to 18.66 vs the dirham on April 4.

 US bank JPMorgan Chase & Co. forecast that the Indian currency will hit 73/74 vs dollar (19.9/20.2 vs dirham) in the coming months, mainly due to waning internal and external growth.